Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Demonstration setup

 where $\lambda_i$ are the eigenvalues of the adjacency matrix $\mathbf{A}$.
 This index compares the weighted contributions of even and odd length cycles: bipartite graphs yield $\beta=1$, while complete graphs yield $\beta=0$.

 We compute these metrics on $512$ samples per trained model.
-Simulations use PennyLane’s \texttt{lightning.qubit} backend~\cite{bergholmPennyLaneAutomaticDifferentiation2022}, while hardware experiments are executed on IBM’s $156-$qubit Aachen QPU, with each batch completing in $5.0 \pm 0.5$ seconds.
+Simulations use PennyLane’s \texttt{lightning.qubit} backend~\cite{bergholmPennyLaneAutomaticDifferentiation2022}, while hardware demonstrations are executed on IBM’s $156$-qubit Aachen QPU, with each batch completing in $5.0 \pm 0.5$ seconds.